eesahasan1/Data-Engineering-Repository/docker_sql/README.md

 # Setting up a PostgreSQL Database in Docker for Ingesting data and Data Analysis

-## This project outlines the process for setting up a PostgreSQL database in a Docker container and ingesting data for analysis.
+This project outlines the process for setting up a PostgreSQL database in a Docker container and ingesting data for analysis.

-### Prerequisites
-- Docker installed and running
-- Basic knowledge of command-line interfaces, Docker commands, and pandas

 ## Running a PostgreSQL Docker Container